I Pass The CMA Exam!

 CPA Exam

-It’s hard to match the syllabus overlap by section, but you’ll see quite a few Financial Accounting and Reporting (FAR) and Business Environment and Concepts (BEC) questions in CMA Part 2.
+It’s hard to match the syllabus overlap by section, but you’ll see quite a few Financial Accounting and Reporting (FAR) questions in CMA Part 2.
 You’ll definitely have an advantage if you’ve taken these 2 exams recently.

 CIA Exam